There is no data privacy without data security

 Some school districts tend to concentrate on protecting student data from unauthorized use by vendors and advertisers.
 That isn’t wrong since student data privacy and 3rd party apps is something you need to address.
 But you must recognize that it’s just a part of your district’s responsibility for protecting student data privacy and security.

-Cloud Data Breaches?
+What Are Cloud Data Breaches?